Home

 The GW Department of Classical and Near Eastern Languages and Civilizations (CNELC) instills in students a deep understanding of the social, cultural and physical environments of the ancient and modern worlds.

-We are one of the country’s only academic programs to offer both a major in Classical and Ancient Near Eastern Studies and a major in Arabic studies, in addition to a minor in Hebrew studies, courses in Persian, and a BA/MA in Classical and Ancient Near Eastern Studies and Museum Studies.
+We are one of the country’s only academic programs to offer both a major in Classical and Ancient Near Eastern Studies and a major in Arabic studies, in addition to a minor in Hebrew studies, courses in Uyghur and Persian, and a BA/MA in Classical and Ancient Near Eastern Studies and Museum Studies.
 Our award-winning faculty members specialize in a diverse range of research areas.
 Through rigorous courses, students become creative thinkers and explore the linguistic, cultural and historical roots of the rich and strategically important societies of the Mediterranean Basin.

 Drawing on the resources of the Washington, D.C., area, we offer students in-class visits to local museums, foreign film screenings, lectures, cultural programs and internships at embassies and institutes.
 Many students apply their classical interests to study abroad programs and archaeological excavations around the world.